ben256/hypermps-derivatives-pricing/experiments/neural_networks/README.md

 ### 2.2 Generating Targets
 Depending on `--semi-supervised`:
 * Supervised = build a *TT approximation* of the full d‑dimensional function using cross approximation (`tn.cross`).
 Output target is a Python list of d (TT) or d*k (BTT) core tensors: each core_i has shape `[r_i, n_i, r_{i+1}]`.
-* Semi‑supervised = (current prototype) store *raw function evaluations* along a simple 1D grid (`grid = linspace(-1,1,N)`); each sample target is a 1D tensor of length N (intended as a reduced supervision signal).
-The semi‑supervised training script is partially scaffolded and will evolve to map these 1D slices to a latent TT via indirect loss.
+* Semi‑supervised = store *compressed function observations* (currently a 1D marginal / projection of length N).
+Instead of giving the network exact target cores, we supply sampled scalar values of the underlying function.
+During training we reconstruct (sample) predicted function values from the generated cores and match them to the stored observations via an index‑sampling scheme.
+This yields stronger generalisation and reduced storage footprint while avoiding the (sometimes noisy) TT cross approximation step.

 ### 2.3 TT vs BTT Rank Pattern
 * TT: ranks list is `[1, max_rank, max_rank, …, max_rank, 1]` (length d+1).